asiermarques/gatsby-starter-conferencer/README.md

     Use the Gatsby CLI to create a new site, specifying the hello-world starter.

     ```sh
-    # create a new Gatsby site using the hello-world starter
+    # create a new Gatsby conference site using the conferencer starter
     gatsby new my-conference https://github.com/asiermarques/gatsby-starter-conferencer
     ```